mmiranda222/.statsuite/content/getting started/framework.md

 ##### short description
 This service (and related database) is used to store and retrieve user-defined data tables and charts as small JSON objects containing the related configurations.
-A Redis database is used to store shared objects (tables or charts).
-Share server is not auth protected, so any robot can spam it.
-In order to avoid it, many mechanisms are in place:

-* tables/charts are only temporarily stored for `redisChartTTL` seconds before being deleted unless confirmed via email link
-* share server checks POST calls rates.
-Over `maxRatePerIP` POST calls per second, per IP, are rejected with a 419 HTTP code
-* POST bodies are limited in size to `maxChartSize`

 ##### demo
 1. go to any visualisation page (table view or chart view) of https://de-demo.siscc.org/